 Although specific cryptocurrency laws by state differ, the SEC’s securities lawsuits have shaped the cryptocurrency industry.
 Telegram, for instance, returned funds from its $1.7 billion ICO after it settled a nine-month lawsuit with the SEC in 2020.
 Even though the cryptocurrency was coded by Russians and its ICO banned US investors, the SEC claimed that it was trivial for US investors to bypass geoblockers and buy into the project, and so it still had authority.
 Although most of these lawsuits result in settlements, meaning legal precedents are rarely set, they are laborious enough to dissuade developers from running the risk of a securities lawsuit.
 Messenger app Kik, for instance, almost collapsed after its Kin ICO led to an expensive lawsuit.

 Cryptocurrency developers claim that, in the absence of clear guidelines about which cryptocurrencies constitute securities, decentralized finance developers have taken to pursuing a safer policy of decentralization.
 Decentralization involves the devolution of power over a cryptocurrency protocol to token holders.
 The idea is that, if a cryptocurrency protocol is “sufficiently decentralized,” to quote a 2018 speech from then-SEC regulator William Hinman, the SEC cannot chase after its founders.
-If token holders make the decisions, the protocol’s tokens do not look like securities.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+If token holders make the decisions, the protocol’s tokens do not look like securities.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 The problem with this method is that it is difficult for a decentralized project to get off the ground with a decentralized team.
 For this reason, plenty of cryptocurrency developers have pushed for the idea of a “safe harbor”.
 The idea, first proposed by crypto-friendly SEC Commissioner Hester Peirce, would give developers a few years to decentralize before the SEC could chase after them.
 Incumbent SEC chair Gary Gensler has taken a harsher stance on DeFi, considering many efforts to decentralize as nothing more than decentralization theater.